 It comes in a wooden “treasure-chest” like box which opens to reveal the IEMs and the silicone tips.
-Presentation is impressive at this price point.
-Removing the top layer of sponge reveals a cable tie and a felt pouch, which is a really thoughtful inclusion.
+The presentation is impressive at this price point.
+Removing the top layer of the sponge reveals a cable tie and a felt pouch, which is a really thoughtful inclusion.

 Build Quality and Fit: (Score: 7.0/10)

 The CSA fits my ear well and its ergonomic-ish design isolates well enough so kudos to them.
 Despite the all plastic construction, it feels light on the ears and no discomfort was experienced during long listening sessions.
 The cable is as good as you will get in this price range and feels sturdy and durable enough.